leafo/videotool/README.md

 # videotool

 Tool for quickly cutting youtube videos.
-This tool acts like a frontend to `youtube-dl` with heavy caching using nginx built in caching.
+This tool is a frontend to `youtube-dl` and `ffmpeg` for a specific workflow with heavy caching using nginx.

 Dependencies: